 The short development time for the current COVID-19 vaccine candidates was possible thanks to a number of factors:

 - Knowledge of the potentially protective antigen from previous work on vaccines for SARS-CoV in 2002/2003 and MERS-CoV

-- Some preclinical trials were carried out in parallel to clinical trials
+- Some otherwise preclinical trials were carried out in parallel to clinical trials

 - Performance of overlapping phase 1/2 and phase 2/3 trials